-Expand North Star Sheds Light on Sustainable Sports as the Show Entered Final Day
+Expand North Star sheds light on sustainable sports as the show entered final day

-Professional rally driver Christina Gutierrez highlights how sports can leave a positive impact on the environment; Spotlight Africa discusses the investment ecosystem and tremendous market potential in the continent.
+- Spotlight Africa discusses the investment ecosystem and tremendous market potential in the continent

 Inspiring Action on the Environment Through Sports